-The prep for this cheerful-hued coconut sweet potato bisque is super easy — the sweet potatoes are microwaved ahead of time and then just scooped out of their skins.
+The prep for this cheerful-hued coconut sweet potato soup is super easy.
+The sweet potatoes are microwaved ahead of time and scooped out of their skins.
+Naturally plant-based, this soup is warming and comforting.
+It’s subtly flavored with curry, lime juice, and ginger, all of which you can tailor to your taste.

 Having to peel and dice several big sweet potatoes is a bit of a chore — though you’re welcome to do so if you have the time and inclination.
 Or, if you’re not a fan of microwaving, peel and dice to your heart’s content!
 That option is given in the note following the recipe.